 Want to eat at all the best Walt Disney World restaurants on your vacation?
-Here’s how to get the Disney World Advanced Dining Reservations (ADR) for the meals you want!
-Follow these 8 practical tips and you’ll soon be dining alongside Mickey, Cinderella and the Beast!
+Here’s how to get the Disney World Advanced Dining Reservations (ADR) for the meals you want.
+It takes some advance planning a bit of know-how but anyone can get the Disney dining reservations they want during their vacation.
+Follow these 8 practical tips and you’ll soon be dining in the best Disney World restaurants alongside Mickey, Cinderella and the Beast!

 Getting the Best Disney World Advanced Dining Reservations

-Disneyland regulars very rarely book ADR because most of the full-service restaurants are easy to dine in as a walk-up.
-There are a few exceptions, like character meals, Blue Bayou restaurant and certainly during busier seasons and the Holidays.
+Comparing Disney World to Disneyland, you’ll know that Disneyland regulars very rarely book ADR.
+Most of the full-service restaurants are easy to dine in as a walk-up.
+There are a few exceptions, like character meals and Blue Bayou restaurant.
+And you’ll need ADR during busier seasons and the Holidays.

 1. Plan Out Your Itinerary

 Before you start picking out ADR willy-nilly, you’ll need to plot out your basic itinerary.
-You don’t want to be booking The Crystal Palace for breakfast at Magic Kingdom on a day you’d planned on being at Typhoon Lagoon.
+You don’t want to be booking The Crystal Palace for breakfast at Magic Kingdom on a day you’d planned on being at the Typhoon Lagoon water park.

 Likewise be sure to check the times of the attractions you wish to watch before booking an ADR.
 I almost booked a coveted Be Our Guest dinner reservation but stopped short after checking my itinerary and realized it fell right during the fireworks show we’d planned on watching.